llooker/block-keboola-reviewtrackers_hospitality/README.md

 The underlying model is simple and there is just one explore - “reviews”.

 As a standard, the data gets provided as a connection to Keboola-provided Snowflake, but it can be easily changed to your own data warehouse of choice during the setup.

+## Customization
+The LookML contents of this block can also be modified/extended to best fit all use cases.
+This block utilizes Refinement files for customization.
+For more information on using refinements to customize marketplace blocks, please see [this documentation](https://docs.looker.com/data-modeling/marketplace/customize-blocks).